 Field inspections are the primary source of personnel data on individual properties.
 An efficient field data collection system requires organization, planning and supervision.
-HCAD has one (1) appraisal supervisor and two (3) staff appraisers.
-Appraisers territories are drawn by School District boundaries.
-One appraiser handles two school districts, one appraiser handles one school district and part of another while the third handles personal property and the other part of a school district.
-Information gathered from inspections is drawn on an appraisal card in the field and then entered into the automated appraisal system.
+HCAD has one (1) appraisal supervisor who also handles Commercial Properties and four (4) staff appraisers.
+Appraiser territories are drawn by School District boundaries.
+One appraiser handles two school districts, one appraiser handles one school district and part of another while another handles personal property and the other part of a school district.
+The fourth handles the other school district along with some overlapping parcels.
+Information gathered from inspections are drawn on an appraisal card in the field and then entered into the automated appraisal system.
 An updated appraisal card may be printed from the system if needed.